-“70% of inbound business email is junk that’s roughly 20bn a month and a huge carbon footprint.”
+“Did you know that 70% of inbound business email is junk that’s roughly 20 billion a month and a huge carbon footprint.”

 It’s probably not something you really think about, your carbon footprint while working from home, but now more than ever we may be sending extra unnecessary emails.